edgarfinn/Redux-Basic-Reference/README.md

 // mapStateToprops is always the first argument, so just one arg passed in will be interpretted as mapStateToprops export default connect(mapStateToprops)(AlbumDetail)
 ```

+On initial loading of the page, no album is selected, therefore ```state.activeAlbum``` is initialised to null.
+Once an album is clicked and selected, the selectAlbum action creator dispatches an action (```type: 'ALBUM_SELECTED'```) which is read by all reducers.
+The activeAlbum reducer responds by setting the active album state property to the value of the selected album.

+Now that active album is no longer null, the selected album's details are rendered by the AlbumDetail container.

 - Middleware